HLC Open Pathway

 Open Pathway Overview

-The Open Pathway is one of three options institutions have for maintaining their accreditation with the Higher Learning Commission (HLC).
-It follows a 10-year cycle and is focused on quality assurance and institutional improvement.
+The Open Pathway is one of two options institutions have for maintaining their accreditation with the Higher Learning Commission (HLC).
+It follows a 10-year cycle that is focused on quality assurance and institutional improvement.
 The Open Pathway is unique in that its improvement component, the Quality Initiative, affords institutions the opportunity to pursue improvement projects that meet their current needs and aspirations.

 The Open Pathway’s 10-year cycle includes the following components:

 - Institutions submit an annual Institutional Update, which is reviewed by HLC to monitor organizational health, comply with certain federal requirements, and identify any changes that may require HLC follow up.
 HLC will also apply change processes as appropriate to planned institutional developments, and will monitor institutions through reports, visits and other means as it deems appropriate.

 - Institutions contribute documents to the Evidence File and begin to write the Assurance Argument in preparation for the Year 4 Assurance Review.

 Year 4: Assurance Review